mbrochh/mbrochh-blog/content/passwordmaker.md

 1. Change the hash algorithm to something else than MD5.
 2. Change the password length to something else than 8.
 Make it as long as possible.
 16 characters should be good.
-3. Change the allowed character set to characters and numbers only, because some services out there don't allow special characters.
+3. Change the allowed character-set to characters and numbers only.
+This is because some services out there don't allow special characters.
 4. If you want to be really nasty, disallow any random character.
 5. Apply a prefix of `aA1!` - this makes sure that no matter how random your password is, you will ALWAYS have at least one minor letter, one capital letter, one number and one special character.
-Some fucking annoying websites out there enforce this stuff.
+Some stupid websites out there enforce this stuff.

 Note: Be careful about this.
 You usually only set your settings once and after that you don't really care about them any more.
-This is something you could easily forget and if you find yourself in front of a new PC one day and need to set everythign up again, you don't want to forget those old settings.
+This is something you could easily forget and if you find yourself in front of a new PC one day and need to set everything up again, you don't want to forget those old settings.
 In the worst case, you have to come up with new settings and re-set all your passwords.